dcherino/Reviews-app/README.md

 `docker-compose up --build`

 This command will build the development image and start the container where the app will run.
 If the installation is successful, the application should be accessible on http://localhost:3000.
-Please, keep in mind that the flag `--build` only is neccesary the first time running the container.
+Please, keep in mind that the flag `--build` only is necessary the first time running the container.

 To stop and remove the container, execute the following command:

 `docker-compose down`

-Alternatively, if you don't want to use docker-compose, then you need to run the followign commands:
+Alternatively, if you don't want to use docker-compose, then you need to run the following commands:

 `docker build -t cherino_webapp:dev .`